Giant Panda: Profile and Information

 Giant Panda

 • This is because the giant panda has pupil slits in its eyes, just like a cat.
-Locals are also recognized as the ‘bamboo bear’ owing to a large amount of bamboo they eat.
+Locals are also recognized as the ‘bamboo bear’ owing to the large amount of bamboo they eat.

 • At birth, giant panda cubs are so tiny that they weigh almost the same as a typical mouse and are about 0.001 percent of their mother’s weight at 100g.